-Adams Morgan is Washington DC’s most hip and happening area.
+Adams Morgan – a historic neighborhood, is Washington DC’s most hip and happening area.
 It is packed full of affordable accommodation, fabulous international eateries, and scores and scores of bars and clubs.
 If you are a city lover and revel in areas that run 24/7, then this is the place for you.

 Adams Morgan is located a little to the North of Downtown, and it is well connected to the center of town by the red line of Washington’s Metro service.
 There are also regular buses that offer a quick and convenient way to get to all of the city center sights.

 All you need to do for a great night out is head to 18th Street in the southwest corner of the Adams Morgan since this has an incredible number of bars and clubs packed into a very compact area.

 As is the case with so much of central Washington, this is a beautiful area, full of historic Victorian architecture.
 Adams Morgan is Washington’s street art center, and the juxtaposition of giant murals and classical architecture has to be seen to be appreciated.
 Few parts of Washington DC have the spirit and exuberance of this splendid part of the city.